sl2902/credit_churn_prediction/README.md

 ### Model serving

-The MLOps pipeline is fully dockerised and can be easily deployed via the following steps:
+The MLOps pipeline is fully dockerised (Make sure to install Docker and docker-compose) and can be easily deployed via the following steps:

 1. Clone the `capstone` repository locally: